About Studio Schools of Australia Ltd

 -

-Collaborate with administrative staff where appropriate
+Collaborate with administrative staff on logistics, record-keeping, and as needed.

 -